Skip to Main Content

 The atrium below you was once open to the elements.
 Now, during the academic year it is a busy crossroads of students printing papers, borrowing materials, meeting their friends, sheltering from rain, and even occasionally taking part in or watching short performances.

 Students frequently express that it takes them months or years to become aware of everything Watzek offers.
-A short tour cannot give you a complete view of this complicated building or all of the complex services it houses; it is intended to pique your curiosity and inspire you to explore and ask questions.
+A short tour cannot give you a complete view of this complicated building or all of the complex services it houses; it's intended to pique your curiosity and inspire you to explore and ask questions.
 Here are some points of interest that have been skipped in the interest of time and a manageable route:

 • Librarians' offices, where students can receive one-on-one support in research consultations.